Riverina Skilled Migration Program

-This visa is referred to as the Subclass 489 visa.
-Applicants must submit an Expression of Interest (EOI) to Skill Select.
+This visa will be referred to as the Subclass 491 visa.

 RDA-Riverina welcomes overseas skilled workers to apply for regional nomination.
 Skill shortages exist in many parts of Australia, in particular regional Australia, which allows RDA-Riverina to nominate skilled workers to come to the Riverina.
 This is just one way the organisation is committed to addressing skill shortages and to enhance business development in the region.

-The long term objective is to encourage these people to stay in the region.
-This visa is valid for up to four years, however, after two years of living in regional Australia, including at least 12 months full time working in regional Australia; sponsored skilled workers are able to apply for a permanent visa.
+The long-term objective is to encourage these people to stay in the region.
+This visa is valid for up to four years and after two years of living in regional Australia, including at least 12 months full time working in regional Australia, the nominated skilled workers can then apply for a permanent resident visa.

 Am I eligible for this Visa?